Bollinger Band strategies - start trading at nextmarkets

 Bollinger bands were created in the 1980s, and named after their developer John Bollinger.
 Since then, financial traders have been using them as one of the key methods of predicting the movement of markets in order to inform trades.

-Bollinger band strategy is instrumental in displaying the volatility of the market, which is not taken into consideration in many other market analysis tools.
-Bollinger band strategy involves looking at a historical moving average of the market prices, and plots these on a graph over time.
+The Bollinger band strategy is instrumental in displaying the volatility of the market, which is not taken into consideration in many other market analysis tools.
+To put it simply, the Bollinger band strategy involves looking at a historical moving average of the market prices, and plots these on a graph over time.

 These moving averages, along with a standard deviation either side, can give a great deal of information about how likely the price is to change in the immediate future.
 Bollinger bands can be applied to all financial markets, and are also useful for brokers and traders with CFDs.
-For nextmarkets top tips on CFD trading, view the article entitled How to trade CFD.
+For nextmarkets top tips on CFD trading, view our guide on how to trade CFD.

 Bollinger band formula

-Each of these or connected to the previous values to create three line graphs on top of each other, forming the eponymous bands.
+Each of these are connected to the previous values to create three line graphs on top of each other, forming the eponymous bands.
 The closer together these marks, the more stable the market.
 The further away the marks are, and the longer the band’s shape, the more volatile the market and the more prone to change the market price.
-This is the guiding principle at the heart of the Bollinger band strategy and a useful strategy to consider when plotting your trades on nextmarkets.
+This is the guiding principle at the heart of the Bollinger band strategy, and could be a useful strategy to consider when plotting your trades on nextmarkets.

 Double Bollinger band strategy on nextmarkets

-The revelatory characteristic of Bollinger Bands is that they give the trader more information about the behaviour of the market than a singular price average.
+The revelatory characteristic of Bollinger Bands is that they are able to give the trader more information about the behaviour of the market than a singular price average.
 Bollinger Bands give financial speculators indicators of when the market will move, but not where it is heading.
-This is why the best Forex broker should favour the double Bollinger band strategy on their nextmarkets account.
+This is why the best Forex broker should consider applying the double Bollinger band strategy while trading on their nextmarkets account.